Mahad-Faisal/fgpa/README.md

 Control Output: Sum of the proportional, integral, and derivative terms, providing the final control signal.

-### Testbench
+### **Testbench**
 The testbench.sv file simulates the PID controller's behavior by providing various setpoints and observing the process variable's response.
 The testbench includes:

-Initialization of signals.
+Initialization of signals

-Application of test vectors.
+Application of test vectors

-Monitoring of output signals.
+Monitoring of output signals

-Generation of waveform data for analysis.
+Generation of waveform data for analysis

-### Waveform Analysis
+### **Waveform Analysis**
 The waveform results can be visualized using GTKWave or any other VCD viewer.
 Key signals to observe:

-clk: Clock signal.
+clk: Clock signal

-reset: Reset signal for initialization.
+reset: Reset signal for initialization

-setpoint: Desired setpoint for the process variable.
+setpoint: Desired setpoint for the process variable

-process_variable: Current value of the process variable.
+process_variable: Current value of the process variable

-error: Difference between setpoint and process variable.
+error: Difference between setpoint and process variable

-P_term: Proportional term of the PID controller.
+P_term: Proportional term of the PID controller

-I_term: Integral term of the PID controller.
+I_term: Integral term of the PID controller

-D_term: Derivative term of the PID controller.
+D_term: Derivative term of the PID controller

-PID_output: Combined output of the PID controller.
+PID_output: Combined output of the PID controller

-control_output: Final control signal to adjust the process variable.
+control_output: Final control signal to adjust the process variable

 ## **Features**
-Proportional Term (P): Provides an output proportional to the current error.
+Proportional Term (P): Provides an output proportional to the current error

-Integral Term (I): Sums the past errors to eliminate steady-state error.
+Integral Term (I): Sums the past errors to eliminate steady-state error

-Derivative Term (D): Reacts to the rate of change of the error, dampening oscillations.
+Derivative Term (D): Reacts to the rate of change of the error, dampening oscillations